 Just four months after the Tanzania pilot began, the number of patients buying ACTs in private drug stores shot up from 1 percent to 44 percent.
 This evidence convinced donors to launch the Affordable Medicines Facility-malaria (AMFm).
-To date, over 150 million doses of subsidized ACTs have been ordered in nine AMFm countries at prices that have been reduced by 80 to 90 percent.

 Today, CHAI supports AMFm by providing technical assistance to governments, helping them apply for and implement AMFm, and roll out marketing campaigns that educate people about treatment.